schmaustech/nat-firewall/README.md

 adlink-vm6.schmaustech.com   Ready    control-plane,master,worker   2d22h   v1.27.6+f67aeb3   192.168.100.133   <none>        Red Hat Enterprise Linux CoreOS 414.92.202311061957-0 (Plow)   5.14.0-284.40.1.el9_2.aarch64   cri-o://1.27.1-13.1.rhaos4.14.git956c5f7.el9
 ~~~

 We can see from the above output the nodes are running on the 192.168.100.0/24 network which is our internal network.
-However if we look at the system I am running on and ping the api.adlink.schmaustech.com we can see the response is coming from 192.168.0.75 which just happens to be the interface on enp1s0 of our gateway box.
+However if we ping from my Mac to api.adlink.schmaustech.com we can see the response is coming from 192.168.0.75 which just happens to be the interface on enp1s0 of our gateway box.
+We can also see any ingress names like console-openshift-console.apps.adlink.schmaustech.com also resolve to the 192.168.0.75 address.

 ~~~bash
 % ping api.adlink.schmaustech.com -t 1